tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Payouts-API.md

 {{< /tab >}}-->
 {{< /tabs >}}

-## Create or Update a WebHook
+## Create ou Update a WebHook
-This method lets you create or update a WebHook that allows you to configure a URL where PayU notifies states of a Payout via `POST`.
+This method lets you create ou update a WebHook that allows you to configure a URL where PayU notifies states of a Payout via `POST`.

 You can configure a WebHook for the following events:
 * **Transfer creation**: sends a notification when a payout request is created.
 To enable these notifications, include the `TRANSFER_CREATION` value in the list parameter `enabledEvents`.